htcondor/scitokens-credmon/README.md

 ## Local Credmon Mode

-In the "local mode", the credmon will use a provided private key to sign a SciToken directly, bypassing any OAuth callout.
+In the "local mode", the credmon will use a provided private key to sign a Scitoken directly, bypassing any OAuth callout.
 This is useful in the case where the admin wants a less-complex setup than a full OAuth deployment.